Understanding the basics of fundamental analysis is important, especially when analyzing a stock.

 Although this is a part philosophical question and almost ridiculously simple to answer, this is a key question.

-Well, in the beginning, we had a system of “Bartering”, where you may have exchanged 4 goats for 1 cow or 1 daughter for a flock of sheep.
+Well, in the beginning, we had a system of “Bartering”, where you may have exchanged four goats for one cow or one daughter for a flock of sheep.
 However, as the feudal system crept into society along came money made from gold by the King himself.

 Then Along Came Profit

-Although business today has obligations to its employees, customers, communities, even the environment, it is essentially in existence to make money and if it has shareholders they get to share it.
+Although business today has obligations to its employees, customers, communities, even the environment, it is essential in existence to make money, and if it has shareholders, they get to share it.

 - Revenue and more importantly revenue growth – the amount of money that went into the cash register of the company (before taxes, and expenses)